Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: Gaussian TrPMBM filter recursion

-To deal with covariance matrices of increasingly long branches, we use an $L$-scan approximation, in which branch states before the last $L$ time steps are approximated as independent \cite{Angel19_f,Angel20_e}.
-As global and local hypotheses grow unboundedly in time, we apply PMBM pruning techniques \cite[Sec.
+To deal with covariance matrices of increasingly long branches, we use the $L$-scan approximation \cite{Angel19_f,Angel20_e}.
+This approximation sets the covariance matrices of the PPP and Bernoulli branches as block diagonal

+where $\tilde{P}_{k|k}^{k-L+1:k}\in\mathbb{R}^{L\cdot n_{x}\times L\cdot n_{x}}$ is the joint covariance of the last $L$ time steps, $\tilde{P}_{k|k}^{k}\in\mathbb{R}^{n_{x}\times n_{x}}$ is the covariance of the branch state at time step $k$, and $\overline{t}$ is the branch start time.
+That is, branch states before the last $L$ time steps are approximated as independent, and are not updated with new measurements.
+The rationale behind this approximation is that, due to the Markovian nature, a current measurement does not have much effect on past branch states sufficiently far in the past.
+The window size $L$ acts as a trade-off between accuracy and computational complexity.
+The higher $L$ becomes, the more accurate the approximation ($L=k$ being the exact filter), and the higher the computational burden.

+As global and local hypotheses grow unboundedly with time, we apply PMBM pruning techniques\footnote{More information on PMBM pruning can be found in the online multi-target tracking course at https://www.youtube.com/watch?v=Q9fHowxNtN8.} \cite[Sec.
 V.D]{Granstrom20}.
+In PMBM pruning, global hypothesis weights, PPP weights and probability of existences that are sufficiently low are set to zero, and the corresponding global hypotheses, PPP and Bernoulli components can be removed from the posterior.
+In the proposed Gaussian TrPMBM implementation, we perform pruning analogously to the pruning of the PMBM posterior on the set of all trajectories in \cite[Sec.
+V.C]{Angel20_e}.
 In particular, in the update, we use ellipsoidal gating \cite{Challa_book11} to discard unlikely measurement to Bernoulli associations.
-In addition, for each previous global hypothesis, we use Murty's algorithm, in combination with the Hungarian algorithm, to choose the $k=\left\lceil N_{h}\cdot w_{k|k-1}^{b}\right\rceil $ new global hypotheses with highest weights \cite{Murty68}.
+In addition, for each previous global hypothesis, we use Murty's algorithm, in combination with the Hungarian algorithm, to choose the $k=\left\lceil N_{h}\cdot w_{k|k-1}^{\alpha}\right\rceil $ new global hypotheses with highest weights \cite{Murty68,Angel18_b}.
 After the update, we discard global hypotheses whose weight is below a threshold $\Gamma_{mbm}$ and only keep the $N_{h}$ global hypotheses with highest weights.
 We also eliminate Bernoulli components whose existence is below a threshold $\Gamma_{b}$ and the PPP components whose weight is below $\Gamma_{p}$.
-If $\beta_{k|k}^{i,j,b}\left(k\right)<\Gamma_{a}$, we set $\beta_{k|k}^{i,j,b}\left(k\right)=0$, which implies that the branch is no longer updated or predicted, but it is still a component of the posterior.
+If $\beta_{k|k}^{i,j,\alpha}\left(k\right)<\Gamma_{a}$, we set $\beta_{k|k}^{i,j,\alpha}\left(k\right)=0$, which implies that the branch is no longer updated or predicted, but it is still a component of the posterior.